AWS S3 configuration

 }

-If you plan to register MIRAX files (.mrxs), you will need to also add s3:ListBucket permission to policy outlined above.
-This is due to fact that .mrxscome with a folder next to them with matching name, which contains additional image data across multiple files - Darwin platform needs to be able to list all those files to pull them correctly before processing.
+files come with a folder with a matching name which contains additional image data across multiple files - Our platform needs to be able to list all those files to pull them correctly before processing.

-When annotators are requesting images to annotate, they will load them directly from your s3 bucket via a presigned url.
-However since that s3 bucket sits on a different domain than darwin.v7labs.com a CORS header needsย to be configured.
+When annotating externally stored images, they will be loaded directly from your S3 bucket via a presigned URL.
+However, because that S3 bucket sits on a different domain than darwin.v7labs.com

 You can find this under Permissions > CORS Configuration in the AWS S3 UI: